Graham Reid | | 1 min read

 Over the years there were a few line-up changes, but that hardly mattered.
 The music remained generic and the various looks -- air hostesses, milkmaids going clubbing, cowgals, sailor suits -- just kept coming.

-If the sound of Luv is appealing or you just are so overwhelmed by their impending break-up forever, you could do worse than track down their four CD collection Completely in Luv (with lots of photos) which is guaranteed to raise your sugar levels dangerously high.
+If the sound of Luv is appealing or you just are so overwhelmed to know they broke up two decades ago you could do worse than track down their four CD collection Completely in Luv (with lots of photos) which is guaranteed to raise your sugar levels dangerously high.

 You're the Greatest Lover posted here was their big breakthrough.